biyiklioglu/centrify_tools/README.md

 #Centrify Tools#
-Tools for listing permissions and getting information for Centrify on the command line
+Tools for listing permissions and getting information from Centrify on the command line

 ##AD Group##

 ###Description###
-Will list an AD Security Group using a Tree structure
+Will list an AD Security Group using a tree structure

 ###Usage###
 ad_group [-h|--help] <ad group>